Country specific information - RationaleEpidemiological rationale for recommendations

 NaTHNaC country specific vaccine recommendations were based on the 2010, the World Health Organization (WHO) The Global Prevalence of Hepatitis A Virus Infection and Susceptibility publication which classifies countries with different burdens of Hepatitis A disease.
 For countries with a high burden of hepatitis A disease, the recommendation was for most travellers to receive Hepatitis A vaccine; vaccine was not recommended for low burden countries.

 For those countries with a burden of hepatitis A disease classified as “medium” or “low-medium”, the additional factor of sanitation levels in rural populations was considered to assess the need for a vaccine recommendation.

-Vaccine was recommended for some travellers to a country, if the percentage of the rural population without access to improved sanitation was ≥ 80% as detailed in the WHO Progress on Drinking Water and Sanitation Report 2015.
+Vaccine was recommended for some travellers to a country, if the percentage of the rural population with access to improved sanitation was ≥ 80% as detailed in the WHO Progress on Drinking Water and Sanitation Report 2015.